-- 1. Background: The proposed timber sales are within the Legislatively-designated Tanana Valley State Forest.
-According to the TVSF Management Plan, 2001 Update, Subunit 10C will be managed "for commercial and personal use timber production while protecting fish and wildlife habitat and recreation use near the Tanana and Volkmar Rivers and other water-bodies."
-The Division of Forestry is offering these sales with the intent to maintain a productive working forest while continuing to provide opportunities for dispersed recreation and maintaining habitat quality. - 2.
-Timber volume and sustained yield: The proposed project area has an estimated 1,373 Cords (1,236 CCF) of mixed fuelwood and 431 MBF (1,104 CCF) of spruce sawlog on approximately 127 acres to be offered over the next 5 years.
+- 1. Background: The proposed timber sales are within the legislatively-designated Tanana Valley State Forest.
+According to the TVSF Management Plan, 2025 Update, Subunit 10C will be managed "for commercial and personal use timber production while protecting fish and wildlife habitat and recreation use near the Tanana and Volkmar Rivers and other water-bodies."
+The Division of Forestry is offering these sales with the intent to maintain a productive working forest while continuing to provide opportunities for dispersed recreation and maintaining habitat quality.
+These sales help meet the consistent demand for small, road accessible sales by small local logging outfits. - 2.
+Timber volume and sustained yield: The proposed sale areas have an estimated 378 Cords (340 CCF) of mixed fuelwood and 255 MBF (622 CCF) of spruce sawlogs in at least 5 separate sales on approximately 43 acres.
 Final harvest unit boundaries and timber volume estimates will be determined upon completion of sale preparation activities.
 The Delta Area Annual Allowable Cut (AAC) is calculated at approximately 3,948 acres of harvest annually.
 The volumes proposed in these harvests alone, and in combination with timber volumes from other proposed timber sales, will be within the Annual Allowable Cut and comply with sustained yield requirements. - 3.
-Harvest unit design: The 127 acres to be offered is proposed to be split between at least six individual sales which may be divided into multiple cutting units per sale.
+Harvest unit design: The 43 acres to be offered is proposed to be split between at least five individual sales.
 Cutting units buffer stand type boundaries and existing harvest units to retain an adequate seed source of mature birch or mixed birch and spruce.
 Cutting units will be designed to incorporate buffers of at least 50 feet from private property boundaries to protect public safety from direct harvest activities. - a.
 Reforestation and site preparation: The sale area will be reforested in compliance with the Forest Resources and Practices regulations (11 AAC 95.375-.390).
 The preferred reforestation method for rotational harvest is via natural seeding from adjacent trees.
 The harvest unit design described above retains adjacent mature forest to provide an adequate seed source.
-Mechanical ground scarification may be utilized on those portions of sales where birch is the dominant tree, in order to expose mineral soil microsites for birch seedling establishment and limit competition from grasses.
 Reforestation will be assessed five years post-harvest with a regeneration survey if the site appears to have marginal seedling establishment.
 If surveys indicate inadequately stocked areas (less than a minimum of 450 evenly distributed trees per acre of commercial species), additional silvicultural actions may be performed to intervene and improve stocking.